trannhukhoinguyen/lankavatara-sutra/README.md

 ### GSAP Integration

- For individual product pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the product page loads.
-You can find and modify the GSAP configuration in the script sections of the product page file located at `src/pages/sutras/[id].astro` and the insights page at `src/pages/insights/[id].astro`:
+ For individual sutra pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the sutra page loads.
+You can find and modify the GSAP configuration in the script sections of the sutra page file located at `src/pages/sutras/[id].astro` and the insights page at `src/pages/insights/[id].astro`:

 ```astro
 <script>